claytonwramsey/www/_posts/2023-09-17-sixtyfourelo.md

 However, just storing a raw evaluation in the transposition table is insufficient.
 The core problem is that in an alpha-beta search, the evaluations of a position are not exact: often, we don't know the exact evaluation of a position, only a lower or upper bound on its value.
-If you wanted, you could simply store a pair containing the upper and lower bound of the evaluation for each position, but requires 32 bits - not very efficient.
+If you wanted, you could store a pair containing the upper and lower bound of the evaluation for each position, but that requires 32 bits - not very efficient.

 In my engine, each evaluation is a 16-bit integer.
-Meanwhile, there are 3 possible cases for the type of an evaluation:
+Meanwhile, there are three possible cases for the type of an evaluation:

 - **exact evaluations**, where the value stored in the table is the exact value of the evaluation of the position,